bglynch/planning-finder/README.md

     - [Spatialite](https://www.gaia-gis.it/fossil/libspatialite/index): Development GIS database.
 - ### Tools
     - [DB Browser for SQLite](https://sqlitebrowser.org/): Used to examine the spatialite database.
+    - [pgAdmin](https://www.pgadmin.org/): Used to examine the PostGis database.
     - [PyCharm](https://www.jetbrains.com/pycharm/): IDE used for python/django development.
     - [Postman](https://www.postman.com/): Used to test API.
     - [TravisCI](https://www.postman.com/): Used for CI/CD.